antvis/G2/site/docs/manual/extra-topics/pattern.en.md

 ## Use other sources

-Refer to [G API](https://g.antv.antgroup.com/api/css/pattern#image), other available pattern sources include:
+Refer to [G API](https://g.antv.antgroup.com/api/css/pattern#image), other available patterns sources include:

 * Image URL, e.g.`'http://example.png'`
 * HTMLImageElement
 * HTMLCanvasElement
 * HTMLVideoElement

-Among them, image URL, HTMLImageElement, and HTMLVideoElement are all static resources, while HTMLCanvasElement can be used to programmatically generate patterns.
-The effect is as follows:
+Among them, image URL, HTMLImageElement, and HTMLVideoElement are all static resources, while HTMLCanvasElement can be used to programmatically generate patterns, with the following results:

 <img src="https://gw.alipayobjects.com/mdn/rms_6ae20b/afts/img/A*cRmFTItZOtYAAAAAAAAAAAAAARQnAQ" alt="other pattern source" width="400">

-In this [Example](/zh/examples/theme/pattern/#custom-pattern-with-canvas), we used `HTMLCanvasElement` with [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to customize:
+In this [example](/zh/examples/theme/pattern/#custom-pattern-with-canvas), we used `HTMLCanvasElement` with [canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to customize:

 ```js
 // 程序化生成